 Mental illness has been more prominent in our day.
 It still existed back then but…

 When most people think of workplace injuries, they think of some kind of traumatic injury.
 However, not all workplace injuries are the same.
 Some are indeed traumatic incidents.
 Others, though, can include mental health injuries.
-At Koszdin, Fields, Sherry & Katz, our knowledgeable and experienced team is ready to get to work on your behalf.
+At Koszdin, Fields & Sherry, our knowledgeable and experienced team is ready to get to work on your behalf.
 Let us investigate what happened so we can secure the compensation you deserve.
 Today, our Los Angeles mental health claims attorneys want to discuss how the workplace can affect a person’s mental health.

 According to Safety and Health Magazine, workplace stress contributed to poor physical and mental outcomes for employees.
 While this may be understood intuitively by anyone who has been in a stressful work environment, we need to make it clear – workplace stress can cause both physical and mental injuries.